bartoszkawa90/carla_athena/README.md

 # CARLA .sif Image Builds

-This repository provides instructions and definition files for building Apptainer `.sif` images for various CARLA components using `.def` files.
+This repository is about how to run CARLA simulator and experiments on Athena cluster.

 ## Overview